mattarch/Social-Force-Model/README.md

 This is the GitLab repository of group 48.
 Project topic: Social Force Model for Pedestrian Dynamics

-The goal was to implement a fast social force model.
+The goal of this project was to implement a fast version of Helbing's social force model.
 The final report includes an analysis and results of the work.

 This repository contains all C and Python code that was used to generate and analyze the data.